kenstratton/my_blog/README.md

 <img width="626" alt="Screen Shot 2021-06-08 at 17 52 18" src="https://user-images.githubusercontent.com/77530003/121155141-82299900-c882-11eb-8ea2-897ac422ce78.png">

 ### Functions, parameters, arguments, default parameters, and named arguments
-In views.py, there are some important functions for the application to carry out HTTP communication that provides web pages, recieves request from user and deal with the reauest for the following behavior.
+In the views.py, there are some important functions for the application to carry out HTTP communication that provides web pages, recieves request from user and deal with the reauest for following behaviors.

-When looking at the function that transfers to top page, it has default parameters, named arguments and parameters that are generated with content of named arguments to transmit necessary components to build a top page template:
+When looking at a function that transfers to the top page, it has default parameters, named arguments and parameters that are generated with content of named arguments to transmit necessary components to build a top page template:

 <img width="813" alt="Screen Shot 2021-06-08 at 17 15 55" src="https://user-images.githubusercontent.com/77530003/121150173-41c81c00-c87e-11eb-87f1-09873733a468.png">

 ### Simple classes, attributes and methods
 There are two classes dealed with in this application: User and Post.
 And  the both are simple.
-Each of the two has some attributes as seen on the screen shot below, and the attributes are initialized by __init__ method when generated.
+Each of two has some attributes as seen on the screen shot below, and their attributes are initialized by __init__ method when generated.

 <img width="708" alt="Screen Shot 2021-06-08 at 17 05 35" src="https://user-images.githubusercontent.com/77530003/121147395-cbc2b580-c87b-11eb-8b41-81c7196848d0.png">